MattDierick/lab-forum-fy20-controller/source/class1/module2/module2.rst

 Tasks:

     #.
 DevOps commit a new code in GitLab in order to publish a brand new application "Arcadia Bank"
     #.
 GitLab webhooks this commit and ask Jenkins to run a pipeline.
-This pipepline :
+This pipeline :
         #.
 Deploy Arcadia application in Kubernetes (Terraform).
         #.
 Deploy nodeports in Kubernetes (but it could be KIC) (Terraform).
         #.
 Deploy NGINX+ instances (ADC) in Docker, in front of this K8S cluster (Terraform)
         #.
 Create Gateways in NGINX Controller for each NGINX+ instance (Ansible)
         #.
 Deploy AS3 template into front BIGIP to publish publically the application - without WAF (Ansible)
     #.
-Netops create ADC configuration in NGINX controller in order to "route" traffic to the right K8S service
+NetOps create ADC configuration in NGINX controller in order to "route" traffic to the right K8S service
         #.
 MainApp (/*) to service MainApp
         #.
 BackEnd (/file*) to service BackEnd